Claracinus0Manaricanus/geoInf/README.md

 # geoInf
 Dikkat/Disclaimer
-Türkçe  : Program kullanıma hazır değildir.
-Public olmasının sebebi erişim sağlamaktır.
-Englisgh: The program is not ready for use.
-The reason for it being public is for access.
+/* Türkçe  : Program kullanıma hazır değildir.
+Public olmasının sebebi erişim sağlamaktır. */ /* English: The program is not ready for use.
+The reason for it being public is for access. */

 Açıklama:
 Veri kaydetme ve kullanma platformu.